mahmoudelbadry/cairobusroutes-json/README.md

 ```
 node index.js
 ```
-this will save the [data](https://github.com/mahmoudelbadry/cairobusroutes-json/tree/master/data) directory, with each route having a json file, and an [all.json](https://github.com/mahmoudelbadry/cairobusroutes-json/tree/master/data/all.json) containing all the bus routes
+this will save the data in the [data](https://github.com/mahmoudelbadry/cairobusroutes-json/tree/master/data) directory, with each route having a json file, and an [all.json](https://github.com/mahmoudelbadry/cairobusroutes-json/tree/master/data/all.json) containing all the bus routes

 ###Data Format